stefanZorcic/scaling-book/gpus.md

 1. At a minimum, how many H100s would we need simply to store the weights and optimizer?
 2. Say we want to train on 4096 H100 GPUs for 15T tokens.
 Say we achieved 45% MFU (Model FLOPs Utilization).
 How long would it take to train?
-3. LLaMA-3 70B has dff = 28,672 and was trained with a batch size of about 4M tokens.
+3. LLaMA-3 70B has `F = 28,672` and was trained with a batch size of about 4M tokens.
 What is the most model parallelism we could do without being comms-bound?
 With this plus pure DP, could we train LLaMA-3 while staying compute-bound?
 What about ZeRO-3?
 What about with 8-way pipelining?

 {% details Click here for the answer. %}